Community Herb and Flower Garden

 Cincinnati Birth Center is strategically located in Walnut Hills, a historically Black community at the heart of Cincinnati, Ohio, surrounded by Corryville, Avondale, and Evanston.
 These neighborhoods face some of the highest infant mortality rates for Black babies nationwide.
 Just blocks from our center in Corryville, the infant mortality rate reaches 41 per 1,000 births, primarily due to premature births caused by elevated stress levels.

-Our next step is to expand these gardens to support healthy pregnancies, postpartum care, and breastfeeding.
-We will cultivate herbs for a nourishing pregnancy tea, postpartum baths, mood support, and galactagogue herbs to promote healthy milk supply.
-These products will be available for purchase at our birth center.
+Our next step is to finish the Rest and Reflection garden and grow herbs to support healthy pregnancies, postpartum care, and breastfeeding.
+We’re growing herbs for a nourishing pregnancy tea, postpartum baths, mood support, and galactagogue herbs to promote healthy milk supply.
+These products are available for purchase at our birth center and as gifts to donors.

-Moreover, our community grapples with significant health challenges, including limited access to fresh foods in what are commonly known as 'food deserts.'
-To address this issue, we will grow iron-rich organic foods and herbs, crucial for improving iron levels during pregnancy.
+Our community grapples with significant health challenges, including limited access to fresh foods in what are commonly known as 'food deserts.'
+To address this issue, we grow iron-rich organic foods and herbs for improving iron levels during pregnancy.

-By investing in Cincinnati Birth Center, you're not only supporting vital health initiatives but also contributing to the economic and social well-being of our community.
+By supporting the Safer Birth Foundation, you're contributing to the economic and social well-being of our community.
 Together, we can make a profound impact on maternal and infant health outcomes in Cincinnati's underserved neighborhoods.

-Learn More About How Herbal Medicine Can Truly Benefit Expecting Moms
+Learn More About The Herbs We’re Growing And How They Can Benefit Expecting Moms

 Volunteer to Work in Our Garden